ftiasch/ccpc-final-2020/main/ones/statement.md

 ## Output

-For each test case, output an integer which denotes the result.
+For each test case, output an integer which denotes the minimum value.

 <!--SAMPLES-->